zzstoatzz/rspyai/README.md

 > [!NOTE]
-> This project is a personal project.
+> This is a [personal project](https://blog.alternatebuild.dev/explore-a-rust-project-in-a-tui-with-ai/).
 It might break for some reason.

 <details>
 <summary>overview</summary>